sbmlteam/deviser/README_SPHINX.md

 WARNING: autodoc: failed to import module 'test_examples.run_examples_tests' from module 'generator.tests'; the following exception was raised: cannot import name 'run_tex_tests' from partially initialized module 'generator.tests.test_examples' (most likely due to a circular import) (../generator/tests/test_examples/__init__.py)
 ```
+I am just leaving this here for the sake of completeness.]

 You can then start an HTTP server (via command `python -m http.server`)
 and navigate to the `index.html` file therein.